 The generally low-to-medium available nitrogen status is a widely reported feature of intensively cultivated black soils.
 The result resembles with the finding of Balpande et al. (2018).
-They evaluated soil quality under different cropping systems in the Rahat microwatershed of Vidarbha where the available N varied from 201.6-307.5 kg ha-¹ in Vertisols.
+They evaluated soil quality under different cropping systems in the Rahat micro watershed of Vidarbha where the available N varied from 201.6-307.5 kg ha-¹ in Vertisols.

-6. Available Phosphorus (P2O5)
+Available Phosphorus (P2O5)